 - Two years of probation

 - 2 points are added to your license

 Driving on a Suspending License

-The state of California treats driving on a suspended or a revoked license as a misdemeanor if you did it knowingly.
-You can face a wide range of penalties if you drive while your license is suspended or revoked.
-The exact fines and jail time you will face will depend on why your license was originally suspended.
+California treats driving on a suspended or revoked license as a misdemeanor if you did it knowingly.
+You can face many penalties if you are caught driving while your license is suspended or revoked.
+The fines and jail time you will face will depend on why your license was initially suspended.

 Dealing with a misdemeanor traffic charge can be stressful and confusing.
 You can boost your chances for success by getting legal help to handle this process.